Reverse logistics: our management of product returns

 What is reverse logistics?

-Reverse logistics, or reverse logistics, is a management process that focuses on returning products from the consumer to the manufacturer or distributor.
-Unlike traditional logistics, which focuses on getting products from manufacturer to consumer, reverse logistics deals with the management of returned products for various reasons such as customer returns, defective products, recycling or reuse of materials.
+Reverse logistics is a management process that focuses on the return of products from the consumer to the manufacturer or distributor.
+Unlike traditional logistics, which focuses on the delivery of products from the manufacturer to the consumer, reverse logistics deals with the management of returned products for various reasons, such as customer returns, defective products, recycling, or material reuse.

 Why is reverse logistics important?

-- Sustainability: It allows the recycling and reuse of products and materials, thus contributing to more ecological practices.
+- Sustainability: It allows for the recycling and reuse of products and materials, thus contributing to more environmentally friendly practices .

-- Cost Reduction: By recovering and reusing products or components, businesses can reduce their production and supply costs.
+- Cost reduction: By recovering and reusing products or components, companies can reduce their production and supply costs.

 - Regulatory compliance: Many industries must comply with strict regulations regarding the treatment of end-of-life products.

-A new technological module in our EGO WMS has been jointly developed with a French specialist in returns outsourcing solutions for marketplaces.
-The goal is to interface information flows between web merchants and their warehouses more effectively.
+A technological module within our EGO WMS was jointly developed with a French specialist in outsourced returns solutions for marketplaces.
+The goal is to more efficiently interface the flow of information between online retailers and their warehouses.

 The challenges of interfacing between WMS and CMS

-Our partner had noted the difficulty of connecting two often opposing IT worlds: WMS in warehouses and CMS for marketplaces .
-With the rapid development of e-commerce , managing product returns has become a headache for many web merchants.
-In our EGO WMS , we already had reverse logistics functionalities to streamline returns: reception, control, storage.
-Until now, this functionality was activated by interfacing with an ERP.
+Our partner had observed the significant challenge of connecting two often opposing IT worlds: WMS) for warehouses and Content Management Systems (CMS) for marketplaces .
+With the explosive growth of e-commerce , managing product returns has become a major headache for many online retailers.
+Our EGO WMS already offered reverse logistics functionalities to streamline returns: receiving, inspection, and warehousing.
+Until now, these functionalities were activated through an interface with an ERP system.

-The goal is to interface information flows between web merchants and their warehouses more effectively.
+The goal is to more effectively interface the flow of information between online retailers and their warehouses.

 New innovation

-The novelty here was to interface this existing brick in EGO with our partner's returns management Thanks to this module, gains are measured on:
+The innovation here was to interface this existing component in EGO with our partner's returns management

-- The time taken to put a customer return into stock (and therefore a discount on the market for e-commerce sites),
+- The time it takes to put a returned customer item into stock (and therefore to put it back on the market for e-commerce sites),

-- The reduction in the shrinkage rate due to obsolescence of articles,
+- The decrease in the rate of shrinkage due to obsolescence of items,

-- A reduction in reception operations associated with a gain in reception storage areas (linked to a reduction in outstandings).
+- A reduction in receiving operations associated with a gain in receiving storage areas (linked to a reduction in work-in-progress).

-This hybrid module is being installed at a major e-commerce player in France.
-This returns management will be ensured by a new logistics service provider chosen by our partner, responsible for control and restocking operations.
+This hybrid module is currently being installed at a major e-commerce player in France.
+Returns management will be handled by a new logistics provider chosen by our partner, who is responsible for inspection and restocking operations.

-Outlook: Beyond this first success, this collaboration with our partner aims to offer this universal “plug & play” module, a sort of IT Swiss army knife, to web merchants and logistics providers working for them.
+Perspectives: Beyond this initial success, this collaboration with our partner aims to offer this universal "plug & play" module, a kind of IT Swiss Army knife, to web merchants and logistics providers working for them.

 Most read articles